Bellarine Peninsula – 5 Reasons You Should Visit Victoria’s Hidden Gem

-Do you like gourmet food, wineries, fishing villages and vintage markets?
+Do you like gourmet food, wineries, seaside villages and vintage markets?

 But you’d better get here soon.

 The world is starting to catch on, and we weren’t surprised to see it listed as one of Lonely Planet’s Top 10 Value Destinations of 2017.

 Living on the doorstep of the Bellarine, we’ve long known of the delights it has to offer.
 And we’ve spent countless hours exploring it all.